zchyde/brooklinebooksmith.com/_landing_pages/sfe-faqs.md

 #### Can I return or opt out of an SFE selection?

-Returns are no problem - our store policy accepts books in their original unread condition (with the exception of personalized copies, which are nonreturnable.)
+While there are no opt-out priviledges, returns are no problem.
+Our store policy accepts books in their original unread condition (with the exception of personalized copies, which are nonreturnable.)
 Once we receive your return we credit a refund to the card on your SFE account.
-In addition, our twelve (12) month and ongoing subscribers receive “opt out” privileges.
-These members can notify us ahead of time to decline one selection per year.
+For people in our delivery plan who have any questions or concerns about returns, please email SFE@brooklinebooksmith.com

 #### Can I attend ticketed readings by SFE authors?